 Alexander M. Crenshaw Professor of Public PolicyProfessor of Public Administration and Policy

 Dr. Whitford serves as the Alexander M. Crenshaw Professor of Public Policy in the School of Public and International Affairs at the University of Georgia.
 His current research centers on moral hazard and emerging technologies.

 He is Founding Co-Editor of the Cambridge Elements Series in Public and Nonprofit Administration.
 He is also an elected Fellow of the National Academy of Public Administration.
 He received the 2017 Herbert A. Simon Award for “significant contribution to the scientific study of bureaucracy.”

 His 2016 book, Above Politics: Bureaucratic Discretion and Credible Commitment, was published by Cambridge University Press.
 Written with Gary J. Miller, this book is about how the regulatory state shapes markets, economic performance, and innovation.

-This book will receive the American Political Science Association’s 2021 Herbert Simon Award for the best book in public administration.
-In 2017, this book received APSA’s Gladys M. Kammerer Award for US national public policy.
-In addition, Above Politics received the International Political Science Association’s 2017 Levine Prize for comparative administration and public policy, and the 2016 Book of the Year Award of the Section of Public Administration Research (SPAR) of the American Society of Public Administration.
+This book received the American Political Science Association’s 2021 Herbert Simon Award for the best book in public administration.
+In 2017, this book received APSA’s Gladys M. Kammerer Award for US national public policy and the International Political Science Association’s Levine Prize for comparative administration and public policy.
+In 2016, it received the Book of the Year Award of the Section of Public Administration Research (SPAR) of the American Society of Public Administration.

-His 2009 book, Presidential Rhetoric and the Public Agenda: Constructing the War on Drugs, written with Jeff Yates of Binghamton University, was published by Johns Hopkins University Press.
+His 2009 book, Presidential Rhetoric and the Public Agenda: Constructing the War on Drugs, written with Jeff Yates, was published by Johns Hopkins University Press.
 This book is about the War on Drugs as a political strategy.